Whether it’s business or personal use, email is still the easiest, cost-effective and simplest mode of communication.

 Zoho Mail is bundled up with a lot of free features.
 Popular features include:

 - 5GB storage/user

 Looks impressive, doesn’t it?

 If you are a small business owner and on a tight budget, getting a free business email from Zoho Mail can add great value to your business processes.

 Sign up for Zoho Mail

-For signing up, visit Pricing & Sign Up page and click Get Started button for a free plan.
+For signing up, visit Pricing & Sign Up page, scroll down a bit and look for Free Plan.

 You will be redirected to a new page.
-If you don’t have a domain, just choose “Buy a new domain for my business” and follow the on-screen instructions accordingly.
+If you don’t have a domain name for which you want to create a free email account, just choose “Buy a new domain for my business” and follow the on-screen instructions accordingly.
 In my example, I select “Sign up with a domain I already own,” as I already own a domain.

 Enter the required details:

 After successful account creation and phone verification, you will see a warning sign asking you to verify the ownership of the domain.
 But don’t worry, I will cover this in the next step.
 For now, click on the Continue Setup option.